SheikhSahil-SDE/ai-assisted-devops/README.md

 - Why AI is a game-changer for DevOps
 - Overview of Generative AI and LLMs (without deep theory)
 - Popular AI tools for DevOps Engineers.
-- Hands-on: Using AI to explain DevOps concepts & generate documentation
+- Hands-on: Using AI to explain DevOps concepts & generate documentation <br>
-- <a target="_blank" href="https://youtu.be/ej3cJBMG_8s?si=T1SUgLoXwT5pWt2C"?
+<a target="_blank" href="https://youtu.be/ej3cJBMG_8s?si=T1SUgLoXwT5pWt2C"?
 YT Link</a> for AI-Assisted DevOps

 ### 🛠 Mini-Challenge